brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 ## Statics/Positional vs Dynamics

 - Static/positional advantages last long, while dynamics last for a few moves.
 - By default, positional play should be employed.
 But when a player is behind positionally/statically, dynamic play should be applied.
-E.g.: vs an un-castled King when one has already developed pieces/castled King, vs a better Pawn structure, after gambling a Pawn/exchange.
-- The transformation of one kind of imbalance (static or dynamic) into another (dynamic or static) is very common.
+E.g.: vs an un-castled King when one has already developed pieces/castled King, vs a better Pawn structure, or after gambling a Pawn/exchange.
+The transformation of one kind of imbalance (static or dynamic) into another (dynamic or static) is very common.
 - "If for one of the players the static balance is negative, he must without hesitation employ dynamic means, and be ready to go in for extreme measures." - Iossif Dorfman.
 And then: "Dynamic play should be continued until the opponent is deprived of his static trumps.".
 - "The exchange of Queens is fundamentally linked with the static position of the King." - Iossif Dorfman.
 In the sense that a weak King will benefit a lot if Queens are exchanged.